edoatley/gitops/README.md

 ![](images/ArgoCD-App.png)

 ## Trying to create a simple pipeline using Tekton and ArgoCD

+**Note: Ran into a lot of issues with authorisation with the default argocd so tried creating a new one in the gitops namespace**

 1. created a pipeline directory to save work and an ArgoCD app: ![](images/ArgoCD-Pipeline-App.png)